-3.16 Type of evidence
+3.18 Type of evidence

 Evidence can take many forms, for example, written work, audio/visual recordings, digitally formatted documents, a product or photographs (of a product).
-It is not permitted to use photographs of children without parental permission.

-3 17 Amount of evidence needed
+3.19 Amount of evidence needed

 It is difficult to give detailed guidance regarding the amount of evidence needed as it depends on the type of evidence collected and the judgement of assessors.